 Good morning Joplin!
-We're back again in your inbox, keeping you updated with what's happening in and around town. ☕️️
+We're back in your inbox this morning to keep you in the loop with what's happening in and around town.
+Grab a cup of coffee and read on. ☕️️

 In today's newsletter: